 You have worked incredibly hard to build your business and make it successful.
 You have invested in the knowledge, skills, experience and opportunities that have come your way, and the end result is a profitable business with happy customers and honest, hard-working employees.
 So, what are your plans for the future?

 Smart succession planning is a long-term project, but the end result is well worth it.
-Let’s look at some of the long-term goals you need to set, decisions you need to make, and issues that arise.
+Let’s look at some of the long-term goals you need to set and decisions you need to make and some of the issues that arise.

 How much money do you need to retire?
 For retirement planning purposes, you need to consider the income stream you need in the future and evaluate your current portfolio of investments.
 You might also look at long-term legacies for descendants and how those will be funded.
 All of this may affect whether you want to “cash out” completely, take a structured pay-out, remain an investor, “finance” the sale of the business, etc. These choices have important tax and financial consequences.